nrenner0211/nrenner0211/README.md

 - I'm a bootcamp grad seeking my first job in `web development`

-- I like creating things and putting them on the internet
+- I like making stuff and putting it on the internet

 - I've been working on building new projects to add to my [Portfolio](https://nrennercodes.com/)